Frequently Asked Questions

 How long will the Ayahuasca ceremony last?

-The Ayahuasca ceremonies will last six hours on average.
+The Ayahuasca ceremonies will last four to five hours on acerage.

 Can I ask for help in the ceremonies or must I be totally silent?

 Of course, please don’t be afraid to ask for assistance, no matter what you may need.
-There are always helpers and staff available in the ceremony if you need help getting to the bathroom or are feeling overly distressed.
+There are always facilitators available in the ceremony if you need help getting to the bathroom or are feeling overly distressed.